A peace officer has statutory authorization to arrest for misdemeanors which did not occur in the officer's presence under limited circumstances

 If you have a pending case or on probation and you have been pulled over or arrested the and and will be a reason for the DA's office to file a misdemeanor as Felony.

 Occurs when one flees to avoid prosecution, or to avoid custody or confinement after conviction, or Violates a condition of probation or parole imposed under Federal or State law, our criminal Justice system does not take the violation lightly.

 Infractions are behaviors punished by fine are usually not considered crimes such as traffic tickets.
 But some behaviors can be labeled as misdemeanor even if the punishment is only by fine such as possession of less than an ounce of marijuana for personal use.

 Business or Individual:

-Marijuana or cannabis business operations and owners should acquire licenses, in Pasadena there was such a business operated for years without license, the city had the location searched, closed and the owners/operators facing criminal charges.
-I can help you avoid all of t hat with my years of service in Pasadena as a Mayor, Council-member and criminal defense attorney.
+Marijuana or cannabis business operations and owners should acquire licenses, in Pasadena there was such a business operated for years without license, the city had the location searched, closed and the owners/operators have been facing criminal charges.

 Are in constant change these few years, always check the new drug possession laws through your lawyer.

 A misdemeanor conviction can result in up to one year in jail, fines, and community service.
 They are less serious offenses than felonies.

 Even misdemeanors end in jury trial, even jail, the attorney with years of litigation and trial experience can and will prevent this .